kanidm/kanidm/book/src/preparing_for_your_deployment.md

 -----END CERTIFICATE-----
 ```

+> [!NOTE]
+>
-> **HINT** If you are using Let's Encrypt the provided files "fullchain.pem" and "privkey.pem" are
+> If you are using Let's Encrypt the provided files "fullchain.pem" and "privkey.pem" are
 > already correctly formatted as required for Kanidm.

 You can validate that the leaf certificate matches the key with the command: